Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Model for binary test results

 Here, $S_{i0}$ is the false positive fraction (FPF=1-Specificity) in study $i$, and $S_{i1},\dots,S_{iJ}$ denote the corresponding sensitivities of the test conditional on each disease stage.
 For example, for the HCC data set $S_{i1} = \Pr(\text{test positive} \mid \text{very early stage HCC})$.
 As in the bivariate model, we assume that, for some monotonic transformation $g:(0,1)\rightarrow \mathbb{R}$, the $g-$transformed probabilities follow a multivariate normal distribution of the form:

 where with $m_j$ we denote the mean of the g-transformed probability of testing positive among those in the $j$th state.
-Note that this is a simple extension of the standard bivariate random effects meta-analysis model for diagnostic test accuracy \cite{reitsma2005bivariate,chu2006bivariate}, moving from two disease states (diseased and disease-free) to $J+1$ states.
-The $(J+1)\times (J+1)$ variance-covariance matrix, $\Sigma$, allows for correlations across studies in these probabilities, which can be anticipated to arise due to study-level factors.
+This is a simple extension of the standard bivariate model \cite{reitsma2005bivariate,chu2006bivariate}, moving from two disease states (diseased and disease-free) to $J+1$ states.
+The $(J+1)\times (J+1)$ variance-covariance matrix, $\mathbf{\Sigma}$, allows for correlations across studies in these probabilities, which can be anticipated to arise due to study-level factors.
 For example, in studies with a relatively high sensitivity for the very early stage, we might expect to observe higher sensitivities for the other disease stages too, due to other factors such as how the test was conducted.
 Observations $x_{ij}$ within each study are independent, conditional on $S_{ij}$, since they are based on test results in different groups of individuals.

-Throughout this paper, we adopt the logit function for the g-transform and we can obtain the pooled estimates of sensitivities and specificity by calculating the inverse logit of the parameters $m_j$ as shown below:
+Throughout this paper, we adopt the logit function for the g-transform.
+We obtain pooled estimates of sensitivities and specificity by calculating the inverse logit of the parameters $m_j$ as shown below: